George Parks Highway,

-The Parks Highway begins 35 miles north of Anchorage at the junction of the Glenn Highway.
+The George Parks Highway (commonly referred to as the Parks Highway) begins 35 miles (56.3 km) north of Anchorage at the junction of the Glenn Highway.
 This log uses Anchorage as Mile 0.

 Junction of the Glenn Highway and Parks Highway